Updated on 04/24/2023

 Depression can make the most basic, everyday tasks feel virtually impossible.
 If your morning depression is making everything from showering regularly to getting dressed in the mornings more difficult, you should know: you don’t have to be depressed in bed today.

 Read on to learn more about how to get out of bed when depressed and miserable.
-These tips can be helpful in moving ahead and trying to manage your depression.
+These tips can be helpful in moving ahead and trying to manage your depression symptoms.

 1. Light Therapy